atz3n/coffee-carbon-collective/packages/backend/README.md

 # backend

-This folder contains the ccc' backend project.
+This folder contains the ccc's backend project.
 To begin development, you must have [Node.js](https://nodejs.org/en/) and the [Yarn](https://yarnpkg.com) package manager installed.

 You also need a valid `.env` file.
 The easiest way to get one is by copying the `settings.env` file and rename the copy to `.env`.
 The default setup should be good to go.

-## Commands
+## Dev Commands

 ```bash
 # start in watch mode